The Top 5 Lease Accounting Research Studies

 4) Lease Accounting Survey – Preparing for Implementation

 Conducted before the actual release of the FASB and IFRS standards, this Deloitte research study is still one of the best surveys published.
-The study quantifies financial executives concerns about the impacts to balance sheets, income statements, financial ratios and public disclosures.
-And it compares implementation challenges from project management and systems strategies to tax consideration and technical accounting.
-Perhaps, the best part of the study is the illustrative implementation roadmap – a GANTT chart with activities and timelines.
+The study quantifies financial executives’ concerns about the impacts to balance sheets, income statements, financial ratios, and public disclosures.
+It compares implementation challenges from project management and systems strategies to tax consideration and technical accounting.
+Perhaps the best part of the study is the illustrative implementation roadmap – a GANTT chart with activities and timelines.
 (No registration required).

 Download the Deloitte research study.
 (Opens PDF)

 One year after the initial publication of the new ASC 842 leases standard by the Financial Accounting Standards Board (FASB), we conducted a survey of over 250 accounting and finance leaders to determine how much progress has been made towards implementing the new standards.
 The survey questions assessed the progression of activities in areas such as project leadership, resource staffing, budget allocation, data collection, and systems strategy.

 Learn More about the New Lease Accounting Standards